 What is data annotation?

-Computers can’t process visual information the way human brains do: A computer needs to be told what it’s interpreting and provided context in order to make decisions.
-Data annotation makes those connections.
-It’s the human-led task of labeling content such as text, audio, images and video so it can be recognized by machine learning models and used to make predictions.
+Computers can’t process visual information the way human brains do: A computer needs to be told what it’s interpreting and provided with context in order to make decisions.
+Data annotation, the task of adding metadata tags to the elements of a dataset, makes those connections.
+It adds a layer of rich information to support the ML process by labeling content such as text, audio, images and video so it can be recognized by models and used to make predictions.